 About the Role

-Reporting to the Regional HR Director, the Senior HR Manager is responsible for aligning business objectives with employees and front-line managers, ensuring that the HR Management team is successfully partnering with their operations partners and serving as helpful consultants to front-line leaders on all human resources-related issues.
+Reporting to the Senior HR Manager, the Field HRBP is responsible for successfully partnering, consulting with, and coaching frontline leaders on all human resources-related issues.
+S/he will actively engage with front-line employees and leaders to foster and promote the company's core values and deliver a positive employee experience.
 S/he will assess and anticipate HR-related needs and work in collaboration with HR centers of excellence (COEs) to deliver value-added service to business clients and achieve talent goals necessary to sustain and drive business performance.
-The incoming HR leader must possess high EQ and act as an employee champion and change agent, while also implementing innovative and practical solutions through process, analytics, and KPIs.
+The incoming Field HRBP must possess high EQ, act as an employee champion and change agent, while also implementing innovative and practical solutions through process, analytics, and KPIs.

 - HR Projects & Programs: Partner with business leaders & HR peers to roadmap and drive the implementation of effective HR programs, initiatives, and functional improvements.
 These programs should be tailored to the unique challenges of the industry and incorporate the company’s mission, values, and vision.

-- Analytics & Dashboards: Drive the development and cross-functional utilization of scorecards, KPIs, and dashboards to proactively communicate relevant HR information, influence HR/business decisions, and manage leadership expectations.
+- Analytics & Dashboards: Utilize scorecards, KPIs, and dashboards to proactively communicate relevant HR information, influence HR/business decisions, and manage front line leader expectations.

-- Bachelor’s Degree in Human Resources Management or related field; Master’s Degree preferred
+- Bachelor’s Degree in Human Resources Management or related field; Master’s Degree a plus

-- Minimum of 8 years of applicable experience in Human Resources, business operations or management
+- Minimum of 3-4 years of applicable experience in Human Resources

 - Appropriate experience with a large hourly & distributed workforce is a strong plus